EXCLUSIVE-Kazakhstan sees Kashagan resuming normal oil output in October 'at best' - minister | Headlines

 Kazakhstan's vast Kashagan oilfield, where production sharply declined following an emergency gas release last month, will resume output at usual levels "in October at best", Kazakh Energy Minister Bulat Akchulakov told Reuters on Friday.
 Production at Kashagan, one of the world's largest oil fields, sharply declined on Aug.
 3 due to a gas release.
 Kashagan had planned to boost output to 500,000 bpd after upgrades.

-Daily oil production on Kashagan stayed close to 100,000 barrels per day (bpd) on Aug.
+Daily oil production on Kashagan, an offshore oilfield in the Caspian Sea, stayed close to 100,000 barrels per day (bpd) on Aug.
 29-30, some four times below normal output levels of the field, two other sources said, citing production data.
 Akchulakov said future production volumes and time frames for the field will be outlined on Sept.
-21-22, while the country plans to stick to its oil production plans for 2022 of 85.5 million tonnes.
+21-22, while the country plans to stick to its oil production plans for 2022 of 85.5 million tonnes thanks to higher than planned output earlier during the year.

+"We expect, we would be probably able to switch it on in October at best.
+We are studying now, at which capacity and how," he said.
+Output at the field, named after a Kazakh poet, was also stopped due to planned maintenance in June before being gradually restored and reaching an average of 167,755 bpd in July.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)